 - help with finding accommodation

-- a staff counselling service.
+- a staff counselling and advice service

 We also provide the NHS pension scheme which is still regarded as one of the best in the country.